Codifica208/iNGector/README.md

 ### Accessing the iNGector instance

-When added to a HTML page iNGector declares a global variable named **di** wich is an iNGector instance (we really don't see the point of having two instances of it).
+When added to a HTML page, iNGector declares a global variable named **di** which is an iNGector instance (we really don't see the point of having two instances of it).
 As we know the order of registration (provides and inits) does not count, you can add your implementation scripts in ANY order.

 ```javascript